 Depending on the heat flux and thermal conductivity, which varies according to the type of soil or rock, a different thermal gradient is observed (temperature variation as a function of depth).

-This gradient can vary from 1 ° C every 30 m of the surface part of the earth's crust to 1 ° C every 10 - 15 m of the seabed around the oceanic mountain ranges.
+This gradient can vary from 1 ° C every 30 m from the surface part of the earth's crust to 1 ° C every 10 - 15 m from the seabed in the vicinity of the oceanic mountain ranges.
 The geothermal gradient in turn is strongly influenced by the circulation of internal terrestrial fluids.

 The measurement is carried out with the appropriate instruments that are dropped into the geothermal wells.
-Accurate temperature measurement is complex and is disturbed by heat due to perforation and the presence of liquids (water, humidity, air) may be present in the soil.
+Accurate temperature measurement is complex and is disturbed by heat from drilling and by the presence of liquids (water, moisture, air) that may be present in the soil.

-The precise measurement of the temperature is the precision that is a function of the machinery used and the purpose of the type of instrument investigation.
+Accurate temperature measurement is the precision that it is a function of the machinery used and the purpose of the instrument type investigation.